fpalomba/aDoctor/README.md

 Icons made by Madebyoliver from www.flaticon.com is licensed by CC 3.0 BY.

 Icons made by Vectors Market from www.flaticon.com is licensed by CC 3.0 BY.

-aDoctor is a project developed using Java able to identify design problems in Android apps.